Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration: Discussion and Conclusion

-This paper performed a meta-analysis to compare and critique the performance of the leading modeling strategies and state-of-the-art model architectures, including econometric and deep learning approaches, under stable and highly dynamic conditions.
+Our comprehensive evaluation of various transit demand ridership prediction models highlights the pivotal role of consistent sharing, collaborating and benchmarking in advancing the field and providing actionable insights for both the research community and policymakers.
+This paper performed a meta-analysis to compare and critique the performance of some model architectures, including econometric and deep learning approaches, under stable and highly dynamic conditions.
 The dynamic conditions in this time series included the COVID-19 pandemic and a month-long protest.
 Both conditions triggered unexpected and uncertain closures of multiple transit stations and shifts in demand that forced changes in service operations.
-We demonstrated that all models and modeling strategies in this analysis performed significantly worse during highly dynamic conditions, as illustrated in Figure \ref{fig-2-2:maape_evolution}.
-The multi-output online LSTM model performed best during COVID-19 conditions, but it is also the model that most rapidly adapted to highly dynamic demand.
-While the performance of any implementations during the month-long protest was significantly better than the others, the multi-output online CNN model performed slightly better.
+We demonstrated that model architectures and strategies in this analysis lost predictive power during highly dynamic conditions, as illustrated in Figure \ref{fig-2-2:maape_evolution}.
+The multi-output online LSTM model performed best during COVID-19 conditions, and it is also the model architecture that most rapidly adapted to highly dynamic demand.
+While the performance during the month-long protest was relatively similar across all tested models, the multi-output online CNN model performed slightly better.

-These results reveal that online models improve accuracy faster, but learning new demand patterns takes at least 1.5 months.
-This result is significant because the duration of a highly dynamic condition is uncertain, yet decisions to modify transit operations must be fast and prompt.
-In this research, we revealed the potential of the online-training strategy to learn new patterns and improve model accuracy; however, more research is needed to learn these patterns faster.
+The evidence presented in this research suggests that that online models improve accuracy faster, but learning new demand patterns takes at least 1.5 months for the tested models.
+This result is significant not only because the duration of a highly dynamic condition is uncertain, yet decisions to modify transit operations must be fast and prompt, but also because it exemplifies that the approach to the modeling could potentially have a more profound impact than the model architecture itself.
+In this research, we showed the potential of the online-training strategy to learn new patterns and improve model accuracy; however, more research is needed to learn these patterns faster.
 While models for stable conditions do not necessarily benefit from online training, the unexpected nature of highly dynamic conditions makes a static strategy insufficient.
-Waiting to implement new models when these conditions occur is usually time-consuming and might not support time-critical decisions.
+In addition, more research is needed to account for station closures and their effects on the surrounding stations.
+The current implementations assume all stations are open, and nonzero values are predicted even when a station is closed (Appendix - Figure 8).